Criminal Mischief Attorneys Passaic County, NJ

 In addition to these sentences, the offender may be responsible for restitution to property owners.

 West Milford, NJ Reckless Endangerment Defense Lawyers Take the Case

 If you or a loved one has been charged with criminal mischief in New Jersey, your primary concern is most likely how to best dispute and disprove the charges at hand.
 Our West Milford defense attorneys will need to work with you individually to learn all the details surrounding your case and examine the evidence which has been presented against you.
 In some cases, we may be able to show that the evidence was obtained illegally or that your constitutional rights were infringed upon during the arrest or subsequent police action.

 Additionally, prosecutors must prove several distinct elements in order to convict you of criminal mischief, namely that you acted knowingly, recklessly, used dangerous means, and damaged property or injured another individual in the process.
 Some defenses against these arguments may include showing that you own or partially own the property in question.
 If property damage occurred as a result of an accident for which you were not at fault (a car accident for example), we may be able to show that your actions were not criminal.

 Contact our Woodland Park Criminal Mischief Lawyers Today

 There are many defenses to a criminal mischief charge depending on the exact circumstances surrounding your case.
-At The Law Office of Del Sardo & Montanari, we will work with you on an individual level to ensure we understand your side of the story and so we may best server your specific needs.
-We take pride in defending the legal rights of our New Jersey clients in towns including Wayne, West Milford, Paterson, Clifton, Little Falls, Woodland Park and Passaic County.
+At The Law Office of Del Sardo & Montanari, we will work with you on an individual level to ensure we understand your side of the story and so we may best serve your specific needs.
+We take pride in defending the legal rights of our New Jersey clients in towns including Wayne, West Milford, Paterson, Clifton, Little Falls, Woodland Park, and Passaic County.
 You do not need to face these daunting criminal charges alone.